rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 This plugin supports the same [Erlang versions](https://rabbitmq.com/which-erlang.html) as RabbitMQ core.

-## Installation
+## Enabling the Plugin

 This plugin ships with RabbitMQ.
 Like all other [RabbitMQ plugins](https://www.rabbitmq.com/plugins.html), it has to be enabled before it can be used:

 ``` sh
 rabbitmq-plugins enable rabbitmq_consistent_hash_exchange
 ```

-## Exchange Type
+## Provided Exchange Type

 The exchange type is `"x-consistent-hash"`.